dflymegold/RapidOCR_ONNX/README.md

 ### Build
 ___
-In order to build the application use CMakelists.txt [will be provided with next commit]
+In order to build the application use CMakelists.txt